 |dof||=||2 g f2 A c (g – f) / (f4 – (A c (g – f))2)||(D11)|

-This doesn't look much easier yet.
+This doesn’t look any better yet.
 However, a number of approximations can be applied.
-If the object is reasonably far away, i.e. the focusing distance d is much bigger than f, both g and (g - f) can be approximated by d.
+If the subject is reasonably far away, i.e. the focal length f of the lens becomes insignificant compared to the focus distance d, both g and (g – f) can be approximated by d.
 Furthermore, if the focal length is not too small, the second term of the denominator can be neglected.
-Thus, we get
+Thus, we get the following approximation

 |dof||≈||2 d2 A c / f2||(D12)|

+As was stated above, a telephoto lens will give a shallower depth of field than a wide angle lens.
 But we should take a second look here.
-If you want to take a frame filling picture of someone or something, it's always the same magnification, no matter whether you are using a short or a long focal length; you just have to move a little closer or farther away.
+If you want to take a frame filling photo of someone or something, it’s always the same magnification, no matter what focal length you are using.
+You just have to move a little closer or farther away.
 So how does the magnification come in?

 |m||≈||f / d||(D13)|